bath-bcss/Technical-Labs/docs/UNIX_shell.md

 Man Pages
 ---------

-Man is short for manual, and indeed the man pages are the manual for each command, listing how to use it and what it does.
+Man is short for manual, and indeed the man pages are the manual for each command.
+Man paes contain information like how to use it, what it does, parameters, and flags.

 To look up the man page for a command use the command: